dssgabriel/alfarroba/README.md

 ### Alfarroba

-Noun • /aɫfɐˈʀobɐ/
+**noun • /aɫfɐˈʀobɐ/ • botany**

-**Botany**: Portuguese word for the edible fruit (pod) of the carob tree.
+Portuguese word for the edible fruit (pod) of the carob tree.
 Has a sweet taste and high nutritional value, has a long and cylindrical shape, and turns brown with violet tones as it matures.
 Mainly cultivated in the Mediterranean Basin and sometimes used as a substitute for chocolate.

 ### Design Philosophy